PirMei/PirMei/README.md

 ### Hi there 👋
-I'm PirMei, a FOSS enthusiast from Germany 🇩🇪
+I'm PirMei, a FOSS and privacy enthusiast from Germany 🇩🇪